sapslaj/homelab-pets/README.md

 ##### Zigbee2MQTT server

 Home assistant is installed on a VM and I didn't want to deal with USB passthrough so that meant having the Zigbee radio on a separate machine.
 This Pi is in the bedroom (not burried away in a rack in my office) and is more central to the house anyway so it makes more sense to do this.

-##### Steam Link client

-The Pi has a desktop running and the Steam Link client auto-starts.
-This isn't used as much anymore since I got my Steam Deck.

 ### rem/ram